Privacy Policy

 IPRO’s Safeguards

-We have safeguards in place to protect an individual’s protected health information.
+We have administrative, technical and organizational safeguards in place to protect an individual’s protected health information.
 These include:

 • Workforce training on IPRO’s confidentiality and privacy policies and procedures